 Once Oliver gets alone with John Diggle, we finally get some insight into his thoughts.
 The perfect and infallible Oliver Queen of course knew that he security camera was there.
 He planned on getting arrested!
 Now, I knew he would find a way to get himself cleared of all of the charges, but I never for once thought that it was all part of his plan.
 But as he points out, Arrow shows up just as Oliver Queen returns.
 Eventually someone was going to get suspicious.
 He’s just nipping it in the bud.
 Smart.
-It also makes fun in such a delicious way of the fact that Bruce Wayne and Clark Kent’s appearances and disappearances and their correlations with Batman and Superman’s appearances and disappearances are never noticed.
-Of course, I think his camera-footage plan might have been a little bit better, because why is Oliver Queen digging through a garbage can?
+It also makes fun in such a delicious way of the fact that Bruce Wayne and Clark Kent’s appearances and disappearances and their correlations with Batman and Superman’s appearances and disappearances are never noticed, except maybe by best friends.
+Of course, I think his camera-footage plan might have been a little bit better, though – because why is Oliver Queen digging through a garbage can?

 Of course, the second part of the plan is that John Diggle is going to dress up like Arrow and make an appearance in town while Oliver is accounted for at his party.
 (I speculated that might happen, so I feel pretty good about that, because I’m usually pretty bad at figuring out what’s going to happen.)